 You are not alone.
 Group counseling offers students a community of people with relating experiences, a safe space to discuss and receive feedback and a way to observe how others navigate struggle.

-For maximum benefit, a group generally requires a minimum of 3-5 students to participate.
-Groups offered by the Student Counseling Center are promoted for a period of time before beginning.
-This allows individuals to communicate interest, meet with the facilitator to discuss specific details or concerns related to the group, and determine whether the group would be a good fit for them.
-Once the minimum number of students have been admitted to the group, the facilitator will contact group members and remind them of the publicized or amended start date.
+Group counseling is free and generally requires 3-5 students to participate.
+When a student communicates interest, they will meet with the facilitator to discuss specific details or concerns related to the group and determine if it's a good fit for them.
+Once the minimum number of students have been admitted, the facilitator will reach out to everyone individually.

-In this type of group there’s a specific focus on defining, building your knowledge base around a mental health issue, and offering coping strategies to manage symptoms.
+This group focuses on building your knowledge base around a mental health issue and offering coping strategies to manage symptoms.

-An interpersonal process group, or process group, doesn’t necessarily have an agenda or skill that’s being taught.
-It’s more what members are bringing to the group related to their thoughts and emotions.
-Process group offers an opportunity to help people unpack what’s happening to them.
+An interpersonal process group, or process group, allows members of the group to discuss their thoughts and emotions.
+Process groups offer an opportunity to help people unpack what’s happening to them.

-The purpose of this type of group is to give and receive support from other group members who are going through similar difficulties.
+The purpose support groups are to give and receive support from other group members who are going through similar situations.
 A support group can be online or in person.

 Examples: Grief Support Group, Transgender Support Group